 - Permanent change in personality

-If you or a loved one is suffering the symptoms of a brain injury, contact your doctor immediately, then reach out to an attorney at Wagner Reese for the experienced representation you deserve.
+If you or a loved one is experiencing the symptoms of a brain injury, contact your doctor immediately, then reach out to an Indianapolis TBI attorney at Wagner Reese for the experienced representation you deserve.

 More on Concussions